Statewide referral criteria for specialist clinics

 - Chronic pain (referrals to health independence program services)

-- Not yet in use - Osteoarthritis of the knee
+- Not yet in use - Assessment for breast reconstruction surgery

-- Not yet in use - Other knee conditions
+- Not yet in use - Breast cancer (suspected or confirmed)

-- Not yet in use - Osteoarthritis of the hip
+- Not yet in use - Breast lumps and other conditions

-- Not yet in use - Other hip conditions
+- Not yet in use - Breast reduction surgery

 The department welcomes feedback about improvements to the referral criteria content via email to Specialist Clinics.